Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

  }
 ```

-Next we need to register for the key pressed event and make sure it gets turned
+Then we need to register for the key pressed event and make sure it gets turned
 into a `Msg::KeyPressed` message.

 ```diff